Dash: Relationships and connections

-A distinction is often made between "simple" attributive compounds (written with a hyphen) and other subtypes (written with an en dash); at least one authority considers name pairs, where the paired elements carry equal weight, as in the Taft–Hartley Act to be "simple", while others consider an en dash appropriate in instances such as these to represent the parallel relationship, as in the McCain–Feingold bill or Bose–Einstein statistics.
-When an act of the U.S. Congress is named using the surnames of the senator and representative who sponsored it, the hyphen-minus is used in the short title; thus, the short title of Public Law 111–203 is "The Dodd-Frank Wall Street Reform and Consumer Protection Act", with a hyphen-minus rather than an en dash between "Dodd" and "Frank".
+A distinction is often made between "simple" attributive compounds (written with a hyphen) and other subtypes (written with an en dash).
+Some sources consider name pairs where the paired elements carry equal weight, as in the Taft–Hartley Act, to be "simple"; others consider an en dash appropriate in instances such as these to represent the parallel relationship, as in the McCain–Feingold bill or Bose–Einstein statistics.
 However, there is a difference between something named for a parallel/coordinate relationship between two people – for example, Satyendra Nath Bose and Albert Einstein – and something named for a single person who had a compound surname, which may be written with a hyphen or a space but not an en dash – for example, the Lennard-Jones potential [hyphen] is named after one person (John Lennard-Jones), as are Bence Jones proteins and Hughlings Jackson syndrome.
 Copyeditors use dictionaries (general, medical, biographical, and geographical) to confirm the eponymity (and thus the styling) for specific terms, given that no one can know them all offhand.

+When acts of the U.S. Congress are referred to by two of their sponsors, such as the Taft–Hartley Act or McCain–Feingold Act, it is common for news media to use an en dash between the names of the sponsors.
+However, when an act of the U.S. Congress is officially named using the surnames of the senator and representative who sponsored it, a hyphen is used in the short title; for example, the short title of Public Law 111–203 is the "Dodd-Frank Wall Street Reform and Consumer Protection Act", with a hyphen rather than an en dash between "Dodd" and "Frank".

-Preference for an en dash instead of a hyphen in these coordinate/relationship/connection types of terms is a matter of style, not inherent orthographic "correctness"; both are equally "correct", and each is the preferred style in some style guides.
-For example, the American Heritage Dictionary of the English Language, the AMA Manual of Style, and Dorland's medical reference works use hyphens, not en dashes, in coordinate terms (such as "blood-brain barrier"), in eponyms (such as "Cheyne-Stokes respiration", "Kaplan-Meier method"), and so on.
-In other styles, AP Style or Chicago Style, the en dash is used to describe two closely related entities in a formal manner.
+Preference for an en dash instead of a hyphen in these coordinate/relationship/connection types of terms differs between style guides.
+For example, The American Heritage Dictionary of the English Language, the AMA Manual of Style, and Dorland's medical reference works use hyphens rather than en dashes in coordinate terms (such as "blood-brain barrier"), in eponyms (such as "Cheyne-Stokes respiration", "Kaplan-Meier method"), and so on.
+In other styles, such as AP Stylebook or The Chicago Manual of Style, the en dash is used to describe two closely related entities in a formal manner.